joaopeixoto13/OPTEE-RPI4/README.md

 For more information, please consult the [link](https://chromium.googlesource.com/chromiumos/third_party/arm-trusted-firmware/+/v1.2-rc0/docs/firmware-design.md)

-In this port, and knowing the physical memory layout form the point of view of the ARM cores, visible in the image below, the approach is to copy the OPTEE Trusted OS image to the entry address (0x10100000), because the BL32 binaries are stored in the FIP address space (0x2000).
+In this port, and knowing the physical memory layout form the point of view of the ARM cores, visible in the image below, the approach is to copy the OPTEE Trusted OS image to the entry address, or Secure Payload (0x10100000), because the BL32 binaries are stored in the FIP address space (0x2000).
 Not only, but also the Device Tree Blob (DTB) address must be defined to dewcribe the hardware features.
 All this steps are described below.

 ![alt text](https://github.com/joaopeixoto13/OPTEE-RPI4/blob/main/Images/Memory.png)